Denied for an SBA Loan? 4 Reasons as to Why

 Cash flow is one of the first items that bank lenders observe when deciding whether or not to approve the loan.
 If cash flow is strong, there may be no need for collateral.
 However, there are very few business models that have strong cash flows.

-Cash flow is important based in part that cash from the business is used to not only cover the expenses of the business but the SBA loan payments in question.
-It is not only important to pay back the loan but to have sufficient cushion if there is a downturn in the business.
+Another important point on cash flow is that cash from the business is used to not only cover the expenses of the business but the SBA loan payments in question.
+It is not only important to pay back the loan but to have a sufficient cushion if there is a downturn in the business.

-Cash flow management is a cause for why many businesses fail.
+Many businesses fail because of poor cash flow management.
 However, there are ways to improve cash flow management.
 Through the use of accounting software, a small business owner can monitor cash flow on a daily and weekly basis and can discover ways to improve the cash conversion cycle.
 Through a business appraisal, Peak Business Valuation can help you understand your current cash flow and how to improve it.

 3. Poor Credit

-The SBA does not have a minimum personal credit requirement, but most bank lenders expect good to excellent credit.
-Most lenders will want to see a credit score of 680+, as it exemplifies the borrower has a history of paying bills on time.
+The SBA does not have a minimum personal credit requirement.
+However, most bank lenders expect good to excellent credit.
+In response to that, most lenders will want to see a credit score of 680+.
+This exemplifies the borrower has a history of paying bills on time.
 In the case of many small business borrowers, adverse events for both personal and business credit histories are common.
 Bank lenders will inquire as to these events in order to ascertain a plausible explanation and whether or not the borrower acted responsibly and in good faith.

-If a low credit score results in not being approved for a loan, there are many options for borrowers to review and take steps to repair a credit score.
+If a low credit score results in a denial of an SBA loan, there are many options for borrowers to review and take steps to repair a credit score.

 4. Risky Industry

 Depending on the bank, some industries are simply considered “risky”.
-An industry could be considered risky for a number of reasons like.
+An industry is considered risky for a number of reasons.
 In addition, if the business in question operates in certain “vice” industries, such as gambling, a borrower could potentially face extra hurdles.
-When selecting an SBA lender, inquire as to whether or not they service the industry for which the business operates in.
+When selecting an SBA lender, inquire as to whether or not they serve the industry in which the business operates.
 If not, move on and find a different SBA lender.

-There are several SBA non-bank lenders that prefer individuals that were passed on at least once.
-If assistance is needed, feel free to reach out.
+There are several SBA non-bank lenders that prefer individuals that were denied at least once.
+If you need assistance, feel free to reach out.
 Peak Business Valuation, business appraiser, is here to help.
-No business should have to struggle because of lack of financing.
-Contact me at email@example.com.
+No business should have to struggle because of a lack of financing.
+Schedule a free consultation.